tabreeksomani/PixelVault/README.md

 interface and convenient link sharing feature make it a great choice for anyone looking to share their photos with others in a safe and secure way.

-## Potential New Features:
+## What's Next?

-- User profiles: Allow users to create and customize their own profiles, which could include a profile picture, bio, and links to social media profiles.
+- User profiles

-- Commenting and liking: Allow users to comment on and like each other's photos, fostering a sense of community within the app.
+- Commenting and liking - Interacting with gallery photos

-- "Photo of the Day" feature that utilizes upvotes to showcase the most popular and high-quality photo uploaded by users on a particular day.
-This feature would be designed to promote engagement and interaction within the PixelVault community, while also providing a fun and exciting way for users to discover new and interesting photos.
-Photo filters and editing: Incorporate photo editing tools and filters to allow users to enhance and customize their photos before uploading them.
+- "Photo of the Day" feature

-- Image recognition: Utilize machine learning to automatically tag and categorize photos based on their content, making it easier for users to search for and discover specific types of photos.
+- Image recognition and search

-- Photo Collections: Provide support for multiple photos at a time and store albums for each user
+- Photo collections and albums

-- Advanced privacy settings: Expand on the app's existing privacy settings by allowing users to set permissions for individual photos or albums, giving them greater control over who can view their content.
+- Advanced privacy settings- individual photo visibility

 ## Project Setup: